f-marchi/ALMA/README.md

 - Clustering and classification of leukemia subtypes based on methylation profiles
 - Integration with clinical data for improved diagnostic and prognostic insights
 - User-friendly web interface for easy data exploration
+- Harmonized epigenomic and clinical dataset of >3000 high-quality patient samples

 ## Links